notmuch/notmuch/doc/man1/notmuch-dump.rst

         Output per-message (key,value) metadata.
-Each line starts with "#= ", followed by a message id, and a space separated list of key=value pairs.  pair.
+Each line starts with "#= ", followed by a message id, and a space separated list of key=value pairs.
 Ids, keys and values are hex encoded if needed.

       **tags**